lifeparticle/Ruby-Cheatsheet/README.md

 # In Ruby you can call methods without parentheses
 res = method_name parameter1, parameter2
 ```
+The most important drawback to using methods with parameters
+is that you need to remember the number of parameters whenever
+you call such methods.
+For example, if a method accepts three
+parameters and you pass only two, then Ruby displays an error.

 ## How to define a default value for a method parameter